-I have mentioned here 7 certifications which can help land a security testing job.
+I have mentioned here 7 certifications which can help you land a job in a security testing company.

 Explore the list, get yourselves trained in these certifications and start your ethical hacking career!